ymiuraaa/ymiuraaa.github.io/content/projects.md

     </a>
 </div>

 This is an extension of the robot simulator where it does path-planning via RRT (Rapidly exploring random trees).
 The reason why I chose to do RRT over A* is because while A* can produce a more optimal path, it's quite computationally expensive due to how exhaustive it is, so it can be slow in large/complex/higher dimensions (e.g. in 3D vs 2D).
+Path-planning via RRT could be faster due to its nature of being a sampling-based algorithm that searches through nonconvex, high-dimensional spaces such as the Three.js scene as shown above in the video.

 ## stacking blocks with a Kuka LBR iiwa